openmusic-project/openmusic-project.github.io/openmusic/doc/om-manual/resources.md

 ![](../res/select-lapin.png)

-The selected file will be automatically copied and stored in the `Workspace / Resources /`sub-folder.
+The selected file will be automatically copied and stored in the `Workspace/Resources/`sub-folder.

 Deleting a Resource

 To delete a picture or icon from the **User Resources** , choose `-`.

-The corresponding file will be automatically deleted from the `Workspace / Resources /`sub-folder.
+The corresponding file will be automatically deleted from the `Workspace/Resources/`sub-folder.

-References :
+## References :

-  1. Temporal object
+  * [1] Temporal object

 In a maquette, any object provided with an explicit or computable duration, such as an audio file, a chord object or a patch.

-See also : Maquette.
+**See also :** Maquette.

-Contents :
+## Contents :

   * [OpenMusic Documentation](OM-Documentation)
   * [OM User Manual](OM-User-Manual)